vivaria/edisonrul.ing/docs/source/cards/g/giant-trap-hole.md

 ### Card Rulings

-●You can't activate “Giant Trap Hole” during the Damage Step.
+*   You can't activate “Giant Trap Hole” during the Damage Step.
-●You can activate “Giant Trap Hole” when 1 monster is Special Summoned to each side of the field, by “The Shallow Grave”, etc.
+*   You can activate “Giant Trap Hole” when 1 monster is Special Summoned to each side of the field, by “The Shallow Grave”, etc.
-●You can't activate “Giant Trap Hole” when “Grinder Golem” is Special Summoned.
+*   You can't activate “Giant Trap Hole” when “Grinder Golem” is Special Summoned.